 I’m Rebecca Simmons.
 In life I’m lots of thing.
-But on this blog I am the writer, urban homesteader, crafter, chef, yoga teacher and mom to four daughters (ages 10 months, 6, 9 and 11).
+But on this blog I am the writer, urban homesteader, crafter, chef, yoga teacher and mom to four daughters (ages are almost 2, 7, 10 and 12).
 Simply Natural Mom is where I share my stories, tips and thoughts on mothering by intuition and natural living made easy.
 My girls all attend a Montessori school so you’ll see reflections of that here too.
 With four kids, lots of neighbors, a dog, cat and five chickens – our home is full of life.
 We believe in old school play, living creatively, holistic parenting and living life as it comes to us.
 Even if that means climbing trees in dresses.

 I live in Tennessee but I am originally from Atlanta.
 I became interested in living an organic lifestyle while I was in college, in South Georgia.